Detecting socket leaks with eBPF

 }

 That’s it.
 All that was required to write this program was some knowledge of Linux’s data structures, and the name of a kernel function.
 You can easily get all of this information directly from the kernel’s source code.
 For such a specific use case, I am happy to forgo any expectation of portability across different kernel versions.
-Having said that, the kernel developers are working hard to expose stable ways to probe the kernel that do not depend on possibly changing kernel internals.

 Running the program (as root) takes no parameters or options: